MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-adrms.md

 ### Update the ProtectionEngine::Settings to use AD RMS with an explicit endpoint

-If the DNS SRV record is not published or an identity is not provided in the `ProtectionEngine::Settings`, then the protection endpoint URL must be set explicitly via `SetProtectionCloudEndpointBaseUrl()`.
+If the DNS SRV record isn't published or an identity isn't provided in the `ProtectionEngine::Settings`, then the protection endpoint URL must be set explicitly via `SetProtectionCloudEndpointBaseUrl()`.

 ```cpp
 ProtectionEngine::Settings engineSettings("", "");